Land of the Lustrous (TV series): Accolades

 The series won VFX-Japan Awards 2018 "Excellence" and "Best" awards in the "Television Anime CG" category, and was nominated for the 2017 CG World Awards in the "Best Work in CG Animation" category; CG World also nominated Orange for the "Grand Prix" category, for their work on action sequences, facial expressions and character presentation within Land of the Lustrous.
-The series won the 2nd Crunchyroll Anime Awards in the "Best CGI" category in 2017, and was nominated for their "Anime of the Year", "Best Action", "Best Animation" and "Best Score" categories; the ending theme "Kirameku Hamabe" was also nominated for their "Best Ending" category.
+The series won the 2nd Crunchyroll Anime Awards in the "Best CGI" category in 2017, and was nominated for "Anime of the Year", "Best Action", and "Best Animation"; the series' composer Yoshiaki Fujisawa and its ending theme "Kirameku Hamabe" by Yuiko Ōhara were also nominated for "Best Score" and "Best Ending" categories, respectively.
 The series won the 4th Anime Trending Awards in the "Best in Sceneries and Visuals" category, and was nominated for their "Best in Adaptation", "Best in Soundtrack", "Best in Character Design", "Best in Animation Effects and Sequence", "Action or Adventure Anime of the Year" and "Fantasy or Magical Anime of the Year" categories.

 Polygon named the series as one of the best anime of the 2010s, and Crunchyroll listed it in their "Top 100 best anime of the 2010s".
 IGN also listed the series among the best anime series of the 2010s.
 Lauren Orsini of Forbes included Land of the Lustrous on her list of the best anime of the decade.
 The series was also included in multiple Anime News Network writers' individual lists of the best anime of the season, and in the publication's 2018 feature about "visually striking anime productions".

 Sales

-The first two Japanese DVD volumes sold around 900 copies each, ranking 16th and 5th on the weekly Japanese DVD charts, the third sold around 800 copies, ranking 8th, and the fourth and fifth sold around 700, ranking 6th and 9th.
-The first five Japanese Blu-ray volumes all sold around 5,000 copies each, ranking 6th, 1st, 1st, 2nd and 2nd on the Blu-ray charts.
+The first two Japanese DVD volumes sold around 900 copies each, ranking sixteenth and fifth on the weekly Japanese DVD charts, the third sold around 800 copies, ranking eighth, and the fourth and fifth sold around 700, ranking sixth and ninth.
+The first five Japanese Blu-ray volumes all sold around 5,000 copies each, ranking sixth, first, first, second and second on the Blu-ray charts.